atifrizwan91/SplitOMC/README.md

-# SplitOMC: Efficient Split Learning with Overlapping Areas
+# Efficient Split Learning with Overlapping Areas: Handling Distribution Shift in Multi-Cell Networks

 This repository contains the implementation of **SplitOMC**, a framework for efficient split learning in multi-cell wireless networks that handles distribution shifts.
 The code is based on the paper: